junxit/us-congress-bills-110/bill.md

       - **(ii)** away from the site the user intended to view, to one or more other Web pages, such that the user is prevented from viewing the content at the intended Web page, unless such diverting is otherwise authorized;
     - **(C)** accessing, hijacking, or otherwise using the modem, or Internet connection or service, for the computer and thereby causing damage to the computer or causing the owner or authorized user or a third party defrauded by such conduct to incur charges or other costs for a service that is not authorized by such owner or authorized user;
     - **(D)** using the computer as part of an activity performed by a group of computers that causes damage to another computer; or
-    - **(E)** delivering advertisements that a user of the computer cannot close without undue effort or knowledge by the user or without turning off the computer or closing all sessions of the Internet browser for the computer.
+    - **(E)** delivering advertisements or a series of advertisements that a user of the computer cannot close or terminate without undue effort or knowledge by the user or without turning off the computer or closing all sessions of the Internet browser for the computer.
   - **(2)** Modifying settings related to use of the computer or to the computer’s access to or use of the Internet by altering—
     - **(A)** the Web page that appears when the owner or authorized user launches an Internet browser or similar program used to access and navigate the Internet;
     - **(B)** the default provider used to access or search the Internet, or other existing Internet connections settings;